nuriel77/iri-playbook/docs/loadbalancer.rst

 .. note::

   It is strongly recommended **NOT** to use the load balancer feature to register unknown nodes.
 Please make sure you only use the load balancer feature for your own cluster of nodes.
-There is no way to validate whether unknown nodes are up to no good.
+There is no way to check whether unknown nodes are up to no good.

 Disclaimer: I take no responsibility for any problems that might arise due to ignoring the recommendation above.